pirouzmehmandoost/para/README.md

 ## Notable Technical Implementations:

-  **Dynamic Model Positioning**
+ 1. **Dynamic Model Positioning**
-   - Meshes of 3D Models are dynamically positioned to avoid intersection with designated meshes, such as the Ground.
-Zero per-frame overhead after initial environment setup, ie reposition happens only once, since the Ground's position remains constant.
+   - Meshes of 3D Models are dynamically positioned, translating along the y-axis to avoid intersection with a designated Ground mesh.
+Zero per-frame overhead.
+Repositioning happens only once, the Ground's position remains constant.
    - Files: `Model.js:30-144`, `Group.js`, `meshUtils.js`

    **Implementation:**
-   - Bidirectional raycasting: 2 rays cast up and down from the vertices of simple circle geometry positioned under the model mesh's bounding box.
-The model is translated up or down the Y-axis in Three.js space.
+   - Raycasting: A circle geometry is positioned under each model mesh's bounding box.
+2 rays are cast up and down each vertex of the circle.
+The model is translated up or down the Y-axis.
 The circle's dimensions ensure that the mesh will not intersect the ground while the model mesh rotates.

    - **Sampling Strategy**:
-    - Instantiate a circle geometry with diameter equal to the diagonal length of the underside of bounding box (like the length of the slash in this square ⧅).
+   - Calculate the diagonal length of the underside of bounding box.
+As if the rectangle is triangulated, and you want the longest edge's length.
-    - Position the circle under the bounding box.
+    - Instantiate a circle geometry, radius = diagonal length, position is centered under the bounding box.
+Vertex count is 11 (10 edges + center)
-    - Cast rays from each circle vertex and it's center (11 vertices).
+    - Raycast from each vertex (22 rays total).
    - **Bidirectional raycasting**:
+    - **Hits against the model mesh itself are negated.**
-     - Upward rays detect terrain penetration (if a model is too low then rays will hit the terrain)
+    - Upward rays detect if a model is too low, since an intersection means the ground is above the circle.
-      - highest y-coordinate hit point is used to reposition the model above that Y coordinate.
+    - The intersecting ray that travels the farthest matters most.
+If there is an intersection, the y-coordinate hit point is used to calculate how the model must move up the y axis.
-      - The hit distance is used for a threshold filter to reject very distant terrain.
-     - Downward rays detect floating models (to reposition models that float too high)
-     - ***Notes***:
-      - Downard raycasting may also be useful if decide to animate terrain vertex positions later.
-      - Hits against the model mesh itself are negated.
+    - Downward rays detect high-floating models. **This is not implemented yet, a nice feature if the ground is a giant cube or sphere**
    - **Hit Filtering**:
-     - Upward Penetration threshold (2x model height) ignores distant terrain.
+     - Upward Penetration threshold (2x model height) ignores distant terrain until further refinement revises this logic.
-      - Prevents positioning relative to hills 100+ units away or above ceilings
-      - ***Note***: the logic could be refined to discriminate between ground and ceilings/skies.
-   - **Dynamic Clearance**: Adds 10% of model height (minimum 5 units) for appropriate spacing
+   - **Dynamic Clearance**: The longest ray cast travel distance + 5% of model height.
-   - **Performance**:
-     - One-time computational cost per model on mount (bounding box calculation + ~22 raycasts)
+   - **Performance**: One-time computational cost per model on mount (bounding box calculation + 22 raycasts).
+It isn't expected that the user will be changing their browser's height and width unless they tilt a mobile device, in which case which the component re-renders and raycasts.
-     - Zero per-frame overhead after initial positioning for static terrain
-     - Prevents re-execution on re-renders.

-   **Why this is cool, maybe:**
-   - Works with almost any large surface geometry.
-   - No hardcoded height positions, fully dynamic.
-   - Models never intersect floor regardless of initial position

-   **What can be refined:**
-   - Will work for parent containers such as a group, but not in all cases.
-Upward casted rays would hit the first mesh directly under its point of origin. if the model mesh passes through more than one mesh or a thick mesh, it may not clear past all of them.
-   - Could be refined to move meshes along x-z plane until a suitable y-position is found within a threshold range.

-## Three.js optimization to-do list:

-### Completed ✅

-1. **Camera updateProjectionMatrix() calls removed**
-   - Impact: 300 unnecessary calculations/sec eliminated
-   - Files: `CameraRig.js`

-2. **Typo fixed in project/page.js**
-   - Impact: Runtime error prevented
-   - File: `project/page.js:34` (election → selection)

-3. **Shadow rendering bug fixed**
-   - Impact: Shadows now render correctly on all models
-   - File: `Model.js:46` (recieveShadow → receiveShadow)

-4. **Ellipse calculations memoized**
-   - Impact: ~95% reduction in geometry creation overhead
-   - File: `GlobalModelViewer.js:34-63`
-   - Implementation: Wrapped expensive calculations in `useMemo` with proper dependency chain
-   - Reactivity maintained: Window resizes still trigger recalculations

-5. **Legacy Code cleanup**
-  - **Removed GLSL implementation, will make this a separate project.
-  - **Removed web store until I take more photos.

-6. **Post-processing multisampling reduced**
-   - Impact: ~50% performance improvement in GPU-bound scenarios
-   - File: `GlobalModelViewer.js:65` (multisampling 8 → 4)
-   - Visual quality: Minimal perceptible difference.

-7. **Shadow map resolution revised**
-   - Impact: 75% reduction in shadow map memory (4MB → 1MB per map)
-   - Visual quality: Imperceptible quality loss

-**Total Performance Gain**: Faster initial load, reduced memory footprint: major reduction in CPU overhead, GPU rendering costs, and memory usage.
-Shadows render correctly, geometry creation optimized, and post-processing streamlined.

-**Metrics**:
-- Shadows render correctly on all models
-- Reduced geometry creation overhead (~95% reduction)
-- Eliminated unnecessary camera calculations (300/sec → 0)
-- Improved frame rates on lower-end devices (GPU multisampling optimized)
-- Reduced shadow map memory by 75% (12MB → 3MB total for 3 lights)
-- Faster initial load times

----

-##  Performance Testing To-dos

-1. **Frame Rate Testing, performance monitoring**: Monitor FPS in different scenarios, sdd optional metrics display with `r3f-perf` or similar
-   - Idle scene
-   - Camera movement
-   - Model selection/highlighting
-   - Window resize

-2. **Device Testing**: Test on various hardware, browsers other than Chrome and Firefox
-   - High-end desktop
-   - Mid-range laptop
-   - Mobile devices (iOS/Android)

-3. **Load Time Testing**: Measure initial load performance
-   - Network throttling (3G, 4G)
-   - First contentful paint
-   - Time to interactive

-4. **Memory Profiling**: Use browser DevTools
-   - Monitor heap size
-   - Check for memory leaks
-   - Verify shadow map reduction impact

-## Future Optimizations

-These are beyond the current scope but I'm considering:

-1. **On-Demand Rendering**
+2.  **On-Demand Rendering**
-  - Implement `frameloop="demand"` for static scenes

-2. **Instancing**
-  - For repeated identical objects
+  - Canvas frameloop toggles beween `demand`  and `interactive` depending on next.js routing, so that in the future I can implement an `About` page and halt animations.

 3. **Frustum Culling**
-  - Already handled by Three.js, but verify it's working

-4. **LOD (Level of Detail)**
-  - For complex models at distance.
-I have several which are not currently shown in the app.

-5. **Texture Atlases**
-  - Combine multiple textures to reduce bindings
+  - Shadow map size is optimized for optimal frame rate, cast shadows only render for meshes within frustum bounds.
+Shadow computations are the most computationally costly factor of the app.

+4. **Materials and Textures**`
+  - Visit `src/app/stores/materialStore.js` to see how to I manage textures and Materials with Zustand.
+I'll add more explanation to the readme soon.

 ---